holgerbrandl/holgerbrandl.github.io/_posts/2016-12-02-zero_deployment_kotlin_scriptlets.md

 ---
 layout: post
 title: Upgrade your workflow with 0-installation kotlin scriptlets
-description: "Use kscript and kotlin snippets for versionable zero-deployment tooldevelopment"
+description: "Use kscript and kotlin snippets for versioned zero-deployment tool development"
-category:
-tags: [open science, kotlin, kscript]
+categories: [open science, kotlin, kscript]
+comments: true
 ---
-{% include JB/setup %}

 In common bioinformatics/scientific workflows black magic bash hacking skills are often required and used to process data.
 This is because these workflows tend to live in the bash-shell and for many data processing tasks there is no actual little nifty tool.
 Omnipresent on _solution repositories_ like [biostar](https://www.biostars.org/) or [stackoverflow](http://stackoverflow.com/) are crazy combinations of perl, grep, awk, that tend to very cryptic even to experienced data monkeys.
 More high-level solution in python or R can be developed but often lack the portability necessary to enable colleagues to run those solutions without additional setup efforts.